Blood Supply to the Brain

-, rising superiorly through the transverse foramina of the vertical vertebrae.
-Once they are inside the cranium, these two arteries conjoin in order to form the basilar artery positioned at the base of the pons
+VERTEBRAL ARTERIESThe vertebral arteries stem from the subclavian artery which is found at the base of the neck.
+These arteries pass through the foramen magnum to enter the skull, rising superiorly through the transverse foramina of the vertical vertebrae.
+Once they are inside the cranium, these two arteries conjoin in order to form the basilar artery positioned at the base of the pons.

-The basilar artery climbs along the lower plane of the brain stem and then concludes where it creates the two posterior cerebral arteries.
-The posterior cerebral arteries are responsible for the blood supply to the posterior section of the cerebrum
+BASILAR ARTERYThe basilar artery climbs along the lower plane of the brain stem and then concludes where it creates the two posterior cerebral arteries.
+The posterior cerebral arteries are responsible for the blood supply to the posterior section of the cerebrum.

 BLOOD SUPPLY TO THE BRAIN DIAGRAM